JuliaDynamics/CriticalTransitions.jl/docs/src/examples/RateSystem.md

 );
 ```

-Let us explore an example of the RateSystem setting of [CriticalTransitions.jl](https://github.com/JuliaDynamics/CriticalTransitions.jl).
+Let us explore an example of how to use the RateSystem setting of [CriticalTransitions.jl](https://github.com/JuliaDynamics/CriticalTransitions.jl).

 ## Prototypical model for R-tipping, with critical rate r = 4/3

-The following simple one-dimensional model with one attractor is given by the following ordinary differential equations:
+We first consider the following simple one-dimensional autonomous system with one attractor, given by the ordinary differential equation:
 ```math
 \begin{aligned}
     \dot{x} &= (x+\lambda)^2 - 1
 \end{aligned}
 ```
 The parameter ``\lambda`` shifts the location of the extrema of the drift field.
+We implement this system as follows:

 ```@example RateSystem
 function f(u,p,t) # out-of-place